Matt Piszczek

 Select Conference Recent Presentations

 - Piszczek, M.M. & Yestrepsky, J. Changing placements: A punctuated equilibrium model of work-family role boundary reconstruction.
-Presented at the 2023 Academy of Management Annual Meeting, Boston, MA.
+Presented August 2023 at the Academy of Management Annual Meeting, Boston, MA.

-Select Grants- STEM Intersectional Equity in Departments (SIEDS): A Partnership for Inclusive Work Cultures.
+- STEM Intersectional Equity in Departments (SIEDS): A Partnership for Inclusive Work Cultures.
 National Science Foundation (Collaborative Research: Advance Partnership). $401,335 (Co-Principle Investigator).

 - Piszczek, M.M.
 2023.
 Who gets the credit and who gets the blame?
 Making sense of employee work-nonwork balance satisfaction attributions.
 Fraser Center Research Fellowship, Douglas A. Fraser Center for Workplace Issues, Wayne State University. $5,000